The 5 cosiest beaches in Rotterdam

 1) 's-Gravenzande Beach

 This 3-kilometre stretch of coastline is much less crowded than the well-known Hoek van Holland.
-It has three entrances and several attractive cafe/restaurants on the beach, like Elements and De Pit, where you can lounge in hammocks and eat wood oven pizza.
-The beachside cafes are usually open from April till October.
+It has three entrances and several attractive cafe-restaurants on the beach, like Elements and De Pit, where you can lounge in hammocks and eat wood oven pizza.
+Metro line B takes you directly from the city centre to Hoek van Holland.”

 An immensely popular beach, visited by both Rotterdammers and families and youngsters from the surrounding villages, who like to swim here, play volleyball and barbecue.
 The beach is 800 metres wide and is flanked by a boulevard, giving you the feeling of visiting a seaside town.
 Nesselande is easily reached by metro (end of line B).